Arpita16/playwrightautomationtests-ui-api/README.md

 # playwrightautomationtests-ui-api

-## Playwright Testing Project with TypeScript and Page Object Model (POM)
+## Playwright Testing Project with TypeScript using Page Object Model (POM)

 ### 📌 Overview

 This repository contains an automated testing framework using Playwright with TypeScript, following the Page Object Model (POM) design pattern.
 It enables efficient test automation for web applications with better maintainability and scalability.
 This repository contains API test cases written using Playwright and TypeScript.
 These tests validate REST API endpoints by sending requests and verifying responses.

 ### 🛠️ Tech Stack